Executive Leadership

 Erin Zimmerman (she/her) has been studying the political impacts of environmental change for over a decade.
 She received her Ph.D. in Political Science from the University of Adelaide, Australia, in 2013.
 Her doctoral dissertation examined the influence of non-traditional security issues, such as climate change, on regional governing institutions in Asia.
 Her master’s thesis, completed in 2010, examined the negative impact of environmentally induced migration on state stability.

 As an environmental advocate Erin has been involved with many organizations in Australia, Switzerland and the United States of America.
-Most recently, she was trained as a Climate Reality Leader in 2019 by the Climate Reality Project.
-She was also the climate columnist for the San Jose Spotlight and invited columnist with India currents between 2020 and 2022.
-She currently lives in Colorado and, in addition to her work with SVYCA, she also works at the Colorado-Wyoming Climate Resilience Engine — an National Science Foundation Funded entity focused on fostering the development and deployment of climate resilience technologies.
+She currently lives in Colorado and, in addition to her work with SVYCA, she also works at the NSF-Funded ASCEND Engine, and focused on fostering the development and deployment of community resilience technologies.

 Senior leadership team